robotlolita/siren/documentation/platform-design.md

 ## Computations and objects

 Mermaid is a pure Object-Oriented language.
-Users design programs by describing how objects interact between each other.
+Users design programs by describing how objects interact with each other.
 All actions in the system must be carried by sending messages to objects (there are no control flow structures such as `if` statements or `for` loops).
 While this model of programming can be fairly powerful, it's not immediately obvious how one should go about designing